Search Results | Clear Search | Previous (in doc) | Next (in doc) | Prev Doc | Next Doc

 (b) a hazardous waste which is not compatible with any substance placed in the container.

-(5) A person must not place hazardous waste in an unwashed container that previously held a material which is incompatible with that hazardous waste.
+(5) A person must not place hazardous waste in an unwashed container that previously held a material which is incompatible with that hazardous waste or allow incompatible wastes to come into contact with each other.

 (6) A person must not store or transport hazardous waste in a small inside container within a labpack unless